How to Achieve Color Harmony With the Mother Color Technique

 Since the first time I've heard about the this technique, it's always reminded me of Monet's paintings.

 In particular the Haystacks (or wheat stacks) series, in which Monet painted the same subject at different times of the day and/or different seasons.
-In these paintings Monet's goal was showing how the color and direction of light and the atmospheric conditions influence color and light of the subject.
+In these paintings, Monet's goal was to show how the color and direction of light and the atmospheric conditions influence color and light of the subject.